-Now unpack the kitchen items and put them away.
+Now, unpack the kitchen items and put them away.
 If you’ve properly labeled the boxes, you should be able to locate what you need fairly easily.
-If you have time, I strongly suggest that you line the cupboards first.
+If you have time, it's a good idea to line the kitchen cupboards and cabinets first.
 If you don’t have time to completely finish the kitchen, unpack only what you need, including pots and pans.
-Get the major appliances hooked up and any small appliances that will make your life a little easier – like the coffee pot and toaster.
-You can concentrate on completely organizing the kitchen after the rest of the house is unpacked.
+Get the major appliances hooked up, and plug in any small appliances that will make your life a little easier—such as the coffee pot and toaster.
+You can return to concentrate on completely organizing the kitchen after the rest of the house is unpacked.

-If you were fortunate enough to obtain plans to your new home before you moved, then arranging furniture should be fairly straightforward.
-If you need to rearrange furniture in the bedrooms, living room and dining room, make a plan first so you only have to do it once.
-Large pieces that need mechanical assembly, such as bookcases or entertainment centers, should be put together only after you know where furniture will be placed.
+If you were fortunate enough to have floorplan sketches of your new home before you moved, then arranging furniture should be fairly straightforward.
+If you need to rearrange the furniture in the bedrooms, living room, and dining room, make a systematic plan so you only have to do it once.
+Large pieces that need mechanical assembly, such as bookcases or entertainment centers, should be put together only after you know where all the furniture will be placed.
 It is a waste of time to assemble large items that may need to be disassembled and moved.

-One of the last rooms to unpack is the garage, basement, and other utility rooms.
+One of the last spaces to unpack is the garage, basement, and other utility rooms.
 Since most garage items aren’t essential, try to organize the space before you start to unpack.
-Make sure to unpack any tools and materials you'll need to keep the space functional.
-This may include extra shelving, storage boxes, etc…
+Make sure to unpack any tools and materials you'll need to keep your home functional.
+This can include utility shelving units and storage containers.

 - Get the essentials unpacked first, then take your time with the rest of the house.

-- Plan the room first before you unpack too many boxes.
+- Plan each room before you unpack too many boxes.

 - Make the space your own.
 Hang pictures and place family photos around the house early in your unpacking.
-It will help to make the space feel familiar and comfortable and will boost your family's enthusiasm.
+It will help to make the home feel familiar and comfortable and will boost your family's enthusiasm.